 - 1 cup halved grape tomatoes

-- Bring a large pot of salted water to a boil.
-Cook macaroni as directed on the package until al dente, roughly 10 minutes.
-Drain into a colander.
+- Bring a large pot of water to a boil.
+Once boiling, add a big handful of salt then add macaroni.
+Cook as directed on the package until al dente, about 7-8 minutes.

-- While the pasta is cooking, make the sauce.
-Add the bacon to a large skillet and turn the heat on to medium.
+- Meanwhile, add the bacon to a cold large skillet and turn the heat on to medium.
 Once the bacon starts cooking, cook on one side for a few minutes until crispy then flip and finish cooking the other side.
 Remove the bacon and place on a plate lined with a paper towel; pat off as much grease as you can.
 When cool enough to handle, crumble bacon.
 Leave the bacon drippings in the skillet.

-- To serve, in a large bowl mix together the cooked pasta, sauce, and tomatoes.
-Serve immediately.
+- Once everything is ready, mix together the cooked pasta, sauce, and tomatoes.